yangyang9912/Awesome-Human-Object-Relationship/README.md

 ## 📬 Project Note

-This repository is centered on the survey project by **Yang Jin, Guangyu Guo, and Binglu Wang**, and is structured to support paper reading, benchmark comparison, and future updates in unified human-object relationship understanding.
-Contact jin91999@gmail.com if any paper is missed!
+This repository is centered on the survey project by **Yang Jin, Guangyu Guo, and Binglu Wang**, and is designed to support paper reading, benchmark comparison, and future updates in unified human-object relationship understanding.
+Contact **jin91999@gmail.com** if any paper is missed!

 <div align="center">
   <sub>Built for unified human-object relational understanding research.</sub>